pzare2023/Machine-Learning/Project 1: Decision Tree Classifier/README.md

 # 🧪 Decision Tree Classification on Breast Cancer Dataset

-This project is part of a machine learning assignment focused on implementing a **Decision Tree Classifier** using the **Breast Cancer Wisconsin dataset** from Scikit-learn.
+This Machine Learning project focused on implementing a **Decision Tree Classifier** using the **Breast Cancer Wisconsin dataset** from Scikit-learn.
 The analysis includes model training, evaluation, hyperparameter tuning, and tree visualization.

 ---